fffrontoffice/docker-cookbooks/MacOSX_development_environment/README.md

 	end
 	## End of Vagrantfile

 _**Note**_ that on line 7, `config.vm.box_url` points to your localhost and the port is defaulted to 8080.
-If you have configured your local web service to listen on a different port you should change the setting in the Vagrantfile to use whatever you have setup.
+If you have configured your local web server to listen on a different port you should change the setting in the Vagrantfile to use whatever you have setup.

 #### Step 6 - Launch your virtual machine